OgJAkFy8/Mad-Libs/README.md

 1. Answer the questions.
 1. Read the output file.

-##
+## Root Folder
+**./Mad-Libs** -

-## Folder Structure
+## Root Folder Structure
-- **Blank-Letters** - The program started from the idea of someone writing home from summer camp.
+- **./Blank-Letters** - The program started from the idea of someone writing home from summer camp.
 The "Letters" are the templates that need will be modified by the program when run.
-- **Examples** - A place for the earlier programs that still work.
+- **./Examples** - A place for the earlier programs that still work.
-- **Incomplete** - This is where the older programs went to die.
+- **./Incomplete** - This is where the older programs went to die.
-- **modules** - The current program was built using modules.
+- **./modules** - The current program was built using modules.
 This mostly due to the way I was building it.
 I started using other parts of the older programs and put them into functions (def) which are called through the main program 'start_MadLibs.py' .
-- **Outputs** - This folder holds the completed "Letters".
+- **./Outputs** - This folder holds the completed "Letters".
 It is also in the .gitignore file, so that it is not replicated.

+## Root Files
-- **.gitignore** - Prevents the Output files from being replicated.
+- **./.gitignore** - Prevents the Output files from being replicated.
-- **README.md** - This file.
+- **./README.md** - This file.
-- **start_MadLibs.py** - The main "Mad-Libs" program.
+- **./start_MadLibs.py** - The main "Mad-Libs" program.

+## Program Files
+- **./start_MadLibs.py** - Starts the program.
+- Calls the following modules:
+    - import modules.fileModule as fm
+    - import modules.madregexModule as ml
+    - import tkinter as tk
+    - from tkinter import messagebox

+- **./modules/fileModule.py** -
+- **./modules/madregexModule.py** -
+- **./Blank-Letters/ShortLetter.txt
+- **./Blank-Letters/campletter.txt
+- **./Outputs/Letter-Home_235036.txt**